acquia/blt/readme/configuration-management.md

 Be aware that reverting all features and config on every deploy creates a risk of discarding server-side changes.
 This risk should be controlled by carefully managing permissions, and must be balanced against the greater risk of allowing for divergent configuration between your DB and VCS.

+Configuration Management in Drupal 8 is still being improved early in the Drupal 8 lifecycle, and you should continue to monitor Drupal Core's issue queue and Drupal Planet blog posts for refinements to the CM workflows explained here.

-Features is a ground-up rewrite in Drupal 8 and is maturing quickly, but may still have some traps.
+Similarly, Features is a ground-up rewrite in Drupal 8 and is maturing quickly, but may still have some traps.
 Developers should keep a close eye on exported features, and architects need to carefully review features in PRs for the gotchas and best practices listed above.